openedx/edx-documentation/en_us/user_retirement/source/index.rst

 credentials, and other independently deployable applications (IDAs)), as well as external systems, such as third party marketing services.

-This guide is not only intended for instructing Open edX admins to perform the basic setup, but also to offer some insight into the implementation of the user retirement feature in order to help the Open edX community build additional APIs and states that meet their special needs.
-Custom code, plugins, packages, or XBlocks in your Open edX instance might store PII, but this tooling will not magically find and clean up that PII.
+This section is intended not only for instructing Open edX admins to perform the basic setup, but also to offer some insight into the implementation of the user retirement feature in order to help the Open edX community build additional APIs and states that meet their special needs.
+Custom code, plugins, packages, or XBlocks in your Open edX instance might store PII, but this feature will not magically find and clean up that PII.

 .. toctree::
     :numbered: